05 Jul Money20/20 Europe 2017: key takeaways & forecasts for the future of fintech

 Copenhagen was once again the epicentre for European fintech innovation this past week during the 2017 edition of Money20/20 Europe.
 The three-day event saw thousands of leading experts from across the wider world of fintech come together to debate the future of money in an effort to drive positive disruption and developments throughout the European payments and financial services ecosystem.

-Just one year ago 2016 marked the inaugural edition of Money20/20 Europe; and, like this year’s event, it was held at the Bella Centre in Copenhagen.
+Just one year ago, 2016 marked the inaugural edition of Money20/20 Europe.
+Like this year’s event, it was held at the Bella Centre in Copenhagen.
 The first European event was an unprecedented success drawing nearly 4,000 attendees, 500 of whom CEOs from a total of 1,500 different companies hailing from 70 countries across the globe.
-Hundreds of expert speakers were featured during the multi-day event, as were the 200+ sponsors and 100+ media partners.
+Hundreds of expert speakers were featured during the multi-day event, as were 200+ sponsors and 100+ media partners.

 Considering the unparalleled success of the first Money20/20 Europe event in 2016, the second edition this year was – not surprisingly – met with with much anticipation.
 A few members of our Holland FInTech team were in attendance for last week’s event, including our founder and CEO, Don Ginsel, who shared his expert insight during an in-depth panel discussion on the future of payments services regulation in Europe that took place on the second day of the event.
 Holland FinTech members were well represented among the 200+ companies that participated in the exhibition; among those in attendance were: BehavioSec, Biocryptology, Connective, Five Degrees, GuardSquare, IBM, iSignthis, Rabobank, SlimPay, Signicat, Token, Wirecard, World First, Ximedes, and fellow Money20/20 media partner UL.